 Want to know what the Leeds theatre scene has to offer in this new year?
 From family-friendly fun to unique productions, there’s something for everyone.

 Deciding which Leeds theatre to go to in May won’t be easy, because this month is packed to bursting with opera, musicals and dance performances.
 So before you buy your tickets, let us tell you what’s on at Leeds’ most legendary and little-known theatres.
 Don’t forget to come back next month for even more ideas, because we’ll be updating this guide every month.

 Cool, unique and absolutely unmissable – there’s a reason why these productions have people talking.

-Random comes to Leeds Playhouse from Monday 4th to Saturday 16th February 2019.
+A House on Cold Hill comes to Leeds Grand Theatre from Monday 29th April to Saturday 4th May 2019.